1. Automate where it counts

 Create standard workflows for different types of disputes, and make sure everyone follows them.
 Good documentation makes training easier, improves consistency, and reduces compliance risk.

-5. Use your data
+5. Use dispute data for prevention

 Dispute data holds a ton of insight.
 Look for patterns in your cases, common merchants, frequent fraud types, and slow steps in your process, then use those insights to prevent future disputes or improve how you handle them.
+More issuers are investing in tools for clearer merchant data, improved transaction visibility, and real-time alerts.

 6. Connect with merchant collaboration networks